kirit93/python_training/README.md

         * `pip install -r requirements.txt`

 *Note*
-* If you're new to Git, use PAT for authentication as the user experience is easier to understand.
 * virtualenv works great for Python environments (on Mac, Linux), if you are on a PC, anaconda would be best.